brandonlacoste9-tech/zyeute-v3/README.md

 ## 📱 Overview

-Zyeuté/KryptoTrac is a comprehensive social media and cryptocurrency tracking application built specifically for Quebec's French-speaking market.
-It features real-time interactions, portfolio and transaction management, advanced price alerts, Stripe payment integration, and a modern, responsive UI built with React and TypeScript.
+Zyeuté is a comprehensive social media application built specifically for Quebec's French-speaking market.
+It features real-time interactions, virtual gifts, monetization, Stripe payment integration, and a modern, responsive UI built with React and TypeScript.

 ## ✨ Features

 ### Core Functionality

 - 🔐 **User Authentication** - Secure registration and login system
 - 📝 **Real-time Feed** - Post and view content with live updates
 - ❤️ **Social Interactions** - Like posts and engage with content